Franklin0770/megaenvironment/README.md

 cd megaenvironment
 npm run compile
 ```
-After done compiling, you should see an "out" folder, this contains all of your compiled code in JavaScript.
+After done compiling, you should see an "out" folder.
+This contains all of your compiled code in JavaScript.

 To publish it as an installable extension for VS Code, you should package it by doing so:
 ```